 Figure 4 Energy levels of the rigid rotor as a function of potential strength.
 The free rotor quantum numbers are listed as well.

+Figure 5 Energy for the $J = 0 \rightarrow 1$ transition.
+Inset is a semilog plot illustrating the approximate exponential dependence of the transition energy with potential.
 There are a number of notable features in figure 4.
-First the energy levels at very small values of V_3 are spaced according to the free-rotor values, given by equation (8).
+First the energy levels at very small values of $V_3$ are spaced according to the free-rotor values, given by equation (8).
 As the strength of the potential increases, some of the branches split apart such as the J=3 and J=6 levels.
-At high values of V_3 , some of the separate free-rotor energy levels are merged while others are appearing to merge.
+At high values of $V_3$ , some of the separate free-rotor energy levels have merged while others are appearing to merge.
 In particular the J=0 and J=1 levels appear to merge together while the J=3 branch has split and its lower branch seems to merge with the J=2 level.
-At very high values of V_3 (higher than those displayed in figure 4) many such mergers take place for the higher J levels.
+At very high values of $V_3$ (higher than those displayed in figure 4) many such mergers take place for the higher J levels.
+Moreover, small deviations from the equilbrium orientation are approximately harmonic so that the separation between the librational levels can be expressed approximately as $3\hbar\sqrt{\frac{V_3}{2I}}$ .
+Q: Can you show that the harmonic approximation yields a separation between librational levels of $3\hbar \sqrt{\frac{V_3}{2I}}$ ?
+(Hint: Try a small angle approximation to the 3-fold symmetric potential function.)
 The ground state tunneling transition is designated as the transition between the J=0 and J=1 states.
 The energy for such a transition (the difference in energy between the two levels) is displayed in figure 5 for a broad range of potential strengths.
-The inset illustrates the tunneling transition energy over a smaller potential strength range.

-Figure 5 Energy for the $J = 0 \rightarrow 1$ transition.
-Inset is a semilog plot illustrating the approximate exponential dependence of the transition energy with potential.
-Data Analysis Take a look at some of the low temperature spectra.
+The inset illustrates the tunneling transition energy over a smaller potential strength range on a semi-log scale.
+Data Analysis The reduction and analysis of the data will be discussed by the experimental team but you will be using the software package called DAVE to perform the reduction and analysis.
+Take a look at some of the low temperature spectra.
 There are a number of features in the data.
 The central peak is the elastic scattering from the sample.
 The two satellite peaks which constitute the inelastic scattering are the tunneling peaks.
-Q: Do the intensities of the inelastic peaks satisfy detailed balance?
-Is this system necessarily in thermal equilibrium?
 The model for tunneling of a methyl group in this type of potential has been worked out [4].
-The details are messy and involve calculations of the transitions between the different eigenstates, but the main result is that the intrinsic lineshape is given by $$S(Q, E) = A_0(Q)\delta(E) + \frac{(1 - A_0(Q))}{2} [\delta(E - E_t) + \delta(E + E_t)]$$ $$A_0(Q) = \frac{5 + 4j_0(Qr\sqrt{3})}{9}$$ (9) where r is the radius of the methyl group, Q is the wavevector transfer to the sample, E_t is the magnitude of the tunneling energy, and $A_0(Q)$ is the elastic incoherent structure factor (EISF).
-Note that the lineshape involves three Dirac delta functions in energy, denoted by $\delta(E)$.
+The details are messy and involve calculations of the transitions between the different eigenstates, but the main result is that the intrinsic lineshape is given by $$S(Q, E) = A_0(Q)\delta(E) + \frac{(1 - A_0(Q))}{2} [\delta(E - E_t) + \delta(E + E_t)]$$

+$$A_0(Q) = \frac{5 + 4j_0(Qr\sqrt{3})}{9}$$ (9) where r is the radius of the methyl group, Q is the wavevector transfer to the sample, $E_t$ is the magnitude of the tunneling energy, $A_0(Q)$ is the elastic incoherent structure factor (EISF), and $j_0$ is the zero-order spherical Bessel function of the first kind.
+Note that the lineshape involves three Dirac delta functions in energy, denoted by $\delta(E)$ .
 The measured spectrum will be broadened by the instrumental resolution, even at the lowest temperature.
 See Appendix B for a discussion of the effects of instrumental resolution.
 The EISF for a tunneling methyl group is shown in figure 6.
 In order to extract quantitative information from the data, we must fit equation 9, convolved with the instrumental resolution function, to the data.
+This fitting can be done within the DAVE software package.